Koch Brothers Exposed: Distribution

-On May 20, 2014 Brave New Films re-released Koch Brothers Exposed with new features, interviews and additional footage.
+On May 20, 2014, Brave New Films re-released Koch Brothers Exposed with new features, interviews and additional footage.

 Reception

 Rolling Stone called the Koch Brothers Exposed "scrappy and low-budget, but effective all the same."
 On the website TopDocumentaryFilms.com, it earned 7.86 stars out of 10 from 96 viewers.
 Progressive media embraced it, saying it is "a muckraking tour de force that takes no prisoners," and "an illuminating and very timely film- and it rocks."

 Koch Industry response

-The Kochs take issue with the film's portrayal of their activities.
+The Kochs took issue with the film's portrayal of their activities.
 On KochFacts.com, their website launched to rebut perceived inaccurate media allegations, they call Robert Greenwald "maliciously false and misleading."
 Even before the release of the film, they stated, "we are certain his video about Koch will contain outright lies, distortions of our true record, and misstatements of fact."
 Later, they issued a statement rebutting four of the film's claims and said the film is "a desperate attempt by an obscure video maker to make money off of the orchestrated partisan political attacks against Koch."

 The statement by Koch published ahead of the film's release in March 2012 correctly predicted that the film would include allegations "that Koch is behind various voter ID laws passed by state legislatures ... and that Koch was the impetus for some Wake County, North Carolina school board decisions [on racial resegregation] ..."
 The statement refuted both of these claims, citing two separate earlier statements from 2011 which called these claims made in Greenwald's other films and viral videos "flatly untrue" and an "ugly and baseless racial charge", respectively.

 Regarding the voter ID laws, the statement claims "The reality is that, for many years, Koch has created initiatives to increase voter registration, supported a long list of civic organizations that do the same, worked with a wide variety of minority groups to build civic engagement and foster entrepreneurship, and held an unwavering belief that all citizens should exercise the right to vote and hold government accountable", later continuing "...
 Koch has no formal position and has undertaken no advocacy or lobbying on the voter ID issue."